-We came across the Epytom chatbot, it’s implemented on both Facebook Messenger and Telegram. .
+We came across the Epytom chatbot, it’s implemented on both Facebook Messenger and Telegram.
 The team at 1080bots is studying ecommerce chatbots to improve our delivery of productive ecommerce conversational experiences.
 The Epytom chatbot is not a store, it does not sell, but it helps you buy if you follow the recommended flow.

-The Epytom chatbot then provides a set of easy options to bring up more style tips, to build a weekly tipsheet or to personalize the service.
+The Epytom chatbot then provides a set of easy options to bring up more style tips, to build a weekly tip sheet or to personalize the service.
 Nice and simple, well guided and not at all intrusive.

-We enjoyed the simplicity and concept behind the Epytom Chatbot, However whereas I normally complain about the bot getting you to a product page too fast, this bot left me a little frustrated not allowing me to make a purchase or even recommending me retailers.
-Now, this might be part of the future strategy for Epytom, so I am not going to judge just yet.
+We enjoyed the simplicity and concept behind the Epytom chatbot, However, whereas we normally complain about a chatbot getting you to a product page too fast, this chatbot left us more than a little frustrated by not allowing us to make a purchase, or even recommending retailers.
+This might be part of the future strategy for Epytom, so we’re not going to judge just yet.

 If you’re thinking of creating an ecommerce bot that deeply integrates into the back-end retail systems and can handle natural language requirements then drop us a line at email@example.com.